Academics

 Students:

-• Complete fall meeting with College Counselor to begin to finalize your college list and application strategy
+• Complete fall meeting with College Counselor and parent(s) to begin to finalize your college list and application strategy.

 • Organize your college list and understand what each school requires of you and their deadlines.
-You should intend to apply to between 6 to 12 schools depending on how many Reach schools are on your list.
-You should have at least two Likely and four Target schools on your list (identified by your College Counselor).
+You should intend to apply to between 6 to 10 schools depending on the balance of your list (the Archmere average is 7 schools per student).
+You should have at least 2-3 Likely schools, 4-6 Target schools, and 0-3 Reach schools on your list (identified by your College Counselor in July).

-• Register for SATs, ACTs, or SAT Subject Test if applicable
+• Register for SATs or ACTs, if applicable.

-• Complete transcript/recommendation request forms (Green Sheets) at least one month prior to application deadlines
+• Complete transcript/recommendation request forms at least one month prior to application deadlines.

-• Check on Naviance to make sure that information is entered and submitted
+• Check on CIALFO to make sure that information is entered and submitted.

-• Attend College Seminar class once a cycle
+• Attend Senior College Seminar class once a cycle.

-• Consider attending a college fair, local prospective college programming, or other opportunities to show interest in the schools on your list
+• Consider attending a college fair (NACAC Fair at Philadelphia Convention Center in October and PACAC Delaware County Fair at PSU Brandywine in September), local prospective college programming, or other opportunities to show interest in the schools on your list.

 • Schedule interviews with schools that welcome the opportunity.
 Prepare for interviews with College Counseling.

 • Search for scholarship opportunities through resources provided and submit applications by deadlines.
-If the transcript and/or recommendations are required that request must be made at least one month prior to the deadline via a Yellow Sheet
+If transcript and/or recommendations are required that request must be made at least one month prior to the deadline via a Scholarship Form.

-• Make final college decision by May 1 by sending an enrollment deposit to one school
+• Make the final college decision by May 1 by sending an enrollment deposit to one school.

 Parents/Caregivers:

-• Log onto Naviance and review student’s Prospective College List
+• Log onto CIALFO and review the student's Shortlist.

-• Discuss the testing plan with your student
+• Discuss a testing plan with your student.

-• Discuss with your student what types of application process they intend on using – Early Action, Early Decision, Regular Decision, or Rolling Decision
+• Discuss with your student what types of application process they intend on using – Early Action, Early Decision, Regular Decision, or Rolling Decision.
+Early Decision applications will require parent approval.

-• Support your student in times of great stress.
+• Support your student in times of potential great stress.
 Emphasize with them that a college application decision is nothing other than a decision based upon numbers, not a declaration of worth.
 They will more than likely receive good and bad news, reacting unpredictably to both.
+Tell them that you are proud of them and excited for their futures!

 • Review application decisions with your student and assist them in making a decision that is best for their future.
 Reach out to College Counseling for professional and unbiased feedback.